News

 -

-By Chicago Times Magazine January 14, 2026 Governor JB Pritzker and the Illinois Department of Natural Resources (IDNR) announced a significant investment in the state’s outdoor infrastructure today, awarding $36 million in grant funding to 67 local park projects across Illinois.
-The funds, distributed through the Open Space Land Acquisition and Development (OSLAD) program, are…
+By Chicago Times Magazine – January 14, 2026 Governor JB Pritzker and the Illinois Department of Natural Resources (IDNR) announced a significant investment in the state’s outdoor infrastructure today, awarding $36 million in grant funding to 67 local park projects across Illinois.
+The funds, distributed through the Open Space Land Acquisition and Development (OSLAD) program,…

 -